The Traitor (2019 film): Critical response

-Awards
+Awards and nominations

 It was selected to compete for the Palme d'Or at the 2019 Cannes Film Festival.
-It was selected as the Italian entry for the Best International Feature Film at the 92nd Academy Awards.
+It was selected as the Italian entry for the Best International Feature Film at the 92nd Academy Awards, but was not nominated.
 The film received 4 nominations to the 32nd European Film Awards, including Best Film, Best Director, Best Screenwriter, Best Actor.
 It also won seven awards (out of 11 nomination) at the Nastro d'Argento: Best Film, Best Director, Best Screenplay, Best Editing, Best Score, Best Actor (Pierfrancesco Favino) and Best Supporting Actor (Luigi Lo Cascio and Fabrizio Ferracane).
+It won six awards at the David di Donatello awards, including best film, director and lead actor.